lperez31/tensorflow-notebooks/readme.md

-# Tensorflow input pipeline: large datasets and data augmentation
+# Full TensorFlow input and training pipeline for large datasets with data augmentation

-The new high level Dataset API makes it quite easy to deal with large datasets.
-No need to bother with queues anymore.
+In TensorFlow documentation, there are many examples of specific tasks.
+But I haven't found any full example which could be used as a starting point for my real life Deep Learning projects.

+Thus, the purpose of this notebook is to show an example of a full Deep Learning workflow with TensorFlow:

+1. Read large training data from files
+2. Apply data augmentation
+3. Train the model
+4. Compute validation loss
+5. Send logs to TensorBoard
+6. Save and restore model
+7. Use trained model for prediction

+For reading data, we will use the new high level Dataset API.
+With this API, we will not need queues.

-This notebook gives a short example of how to use the Dataset API for:
+We will show how to use the Dataset API for:
 * loading multiple files for each input example,
 * data augmentation.